dotlink-ops/nextjs/SETUP.md

 1. Go to https://github.com/settings/tokens
 2. Click "Generate new token (classic)"
-3. Give it a descriptive name: "Avidelta Automation"
+3. Give it a descriptive name: "nexus-core Automation"
 4. Select scopes: `repo` and `workflow`
 5. Click "Generate token"
 6. Copy the token and paste it into `.env.local`